richelbilderbeek/teaching/docs/papers/flat_course_fee/README.md

   However, some activities (e.g. automated tests) do not require more teaching assistants when there are more learners.
   In such a context, a course fee in not needed.
+- **Only accept a course fee paid by an institutional account**: this would assure that participants do not pay from their own money
+- **Allow participants to follow the course at a reduced fee**: this would assure that participants with access to less financial resources can attend anyways

 Although this small poll shows some numbers, the winner is not decided by mere voting (in that case,